Back to: ASP.NET Core Tutorials For Beginners and Professionals

 - Equal() / NotEqual(): This can also be used to compare properties of the same model.

-How to Use Fluent API Validation in ASP.NET Core MVC?
+How Do We Use Fluent API Validation in ASP.NET Core MVC?

 Install FluentValidation Package:

-Start by adding the FluentValidation.AspNetCore package to your project.
-You can add using NuGet Package Manager for Solution as shown below.
+First, we need to add the FluentValidation.AspNetCore package to our project.
+We can add using NuGet Package Manager for the Solution, as shown below.

 Using Package Manager Console: Install-Package FluentValidation.AspNetCore